ZahraShahlaie/Crack-detection/README.md

 Through this project, a deep learning model has been developed capable of detecting cracks under various lighting conditions and at different distances, using images with various textures.
 This model can be valuable in assessing the condition of concrete structures and determining suitable repair methods.

 The current project demonstrated that by combining positive and negative images in a matrix format, it is possible to generate zoomed-in and zoomed-out images.
 These images can be beneficial for training deep learning models to detect cracks under different lighting conditions using textures.

+### Requirements
+- Python 3.x
+- keras
+- NumPy
+- Pandas
+- gdown

+### Contribution
+Contributions are welcome!
+Please fork the repository, make your changes, and submit a pull request.

+### Contact
+For any inquiries or support, please contact [za.shahlaie@gmail.com](mailto:za.shahlaie@gmail.com).